hypertrack/live-app-ios/README.md

 ![Create User](assets/create_user.gif)

 ### Start a Live Location trip
-Hopefully you have done the basic setup, and ready to rock?
+Are you ready to rock and roll?

 #### Step 1.
 Show Live Location view
-Now to start a live location trip, the first thing that you need to do is to choose the destination.
-For this we will need a location picker.
-The good news is that Hypertrack Location View has a location picker within it.
+Now to start a Live Location trip, the first thing that you need to do is to add a destination.
+For this, we will need a location picker.
+The good news is that HyperTrack Location View has a location picker within it.
 Once the user selects a location with the help of our inbuilt location picker, than the sdk gives a callback to the app with the selected location so that the app can start a trip.

-For starter project go to ```ShareLiveLocationVC.swift```.
-Embed the live location view in your ```ViewController``` view.
+For starter project, go to ```ShareLiveLocationVC.swift```.
+Embed the Live Location view in your ```ViewController``` view.
 This should be done in - override ```func viewDidAppear(_ animated: Bool)```.

 ```swift
         // get an instance of hypertrack's map view (it's a location picker + map view)